What we know about the 63-year-old Nashville bomber - KVIA

 “He’s had that for a long time,” Steve Schmoldt, a neighbor, said.
 “Sometimes he’s had it in his driveway.
 Sometimes he had it in his backyard.”

-Investigators positively identified Warner as the bomber by comparing DNA from the scene to that on gloves and a hat from a vehicle owned by Warner, Rausch said.
+Investigators positively identified Warner as the bomber by comparing DNA from the scene to that on gloves and a hat from a vehicle owned by Warner, Tennessee Bureau of Investigation Director David Rausch said.

 He was a loner computer expert